marci-pires/WikiHadatac/Installing-for-Windows.md

 If not, install it from

-### Acquiring UNZIP for Windows
+### Acquiring WinRAR

-Verify if UNZIP is installed in your Windows
+Verify if WinRAR is installed in your Windows

     unzip